4 Hypothesis testing

 Pr H0 0.001 0.010 0.044 0.117 0.205 0.246 0.205 0.117 0.044 0.010 0.001

-Choosing such an alpha level would result in a threshold between 0 and 1 and 9 and 10.
+Choosing such an alpha level would result in a decision threshold located between 0 and 1 yellow candies in the sample bag and 9 and 10 yellow candies in the sample bag.
 We call this the critical value associated with the chosen alpha level.
-Where on the outside of the threshold we would reject the null hypothesis, and inside the threshold we would not reject the null hypothesis.
-So, if that is our decision criterion, we would reject the null hypothesis if we would draw a bag with 0 or 10 yellow candies, and not reject the null hypothesis if we would draw a bag with 1, 2, 3, 4, 5, 6, 7, 8, or 9 yellow candies.
-Amounting to a type I error rate of .002 or 0.2%.
+If the number of yellow candies in our sample bag is outside of this threshold (0 or 10 yellow candies) we would reject the null hypothesis.
+If the number of yellow candies in our sample bag is inside of the threshold (1, 2, 3, 4, 5, 6, 7, 8, or 9 yellow candies) we would not reject the null hypothesis.
+Amounting to a type I error rate of .002 (0.2%).
 Figure 4.5 shows the critical values for the null hypothesis distribution, and indicate what the decision would be for values on the outside and inside of the decision boundary.

 Figure 4.5: H0 binomial distribution with critical values.

-For continuous probability distributions, such as the normal distribution, it is possible to set the alpha level to exactly .05.
-For example the null hypothesis that average media literacy in the population of children equals 5.5 on a scale from one to ten.
+For continuous probability distributions such as the normal distribution related to null hypotheses about continuous variables (e.g., that the average media literacy in the population of children equals 5.5 on a scale from one to ten) it is possible to set the alpha level to exactly .05.

-For such continuous variables, we can estimate a sampling distribution around the hypothesized population value using a theoretical approach (Section 2.3).
-Remember (Section 1.2.4) that the population value is the expected value of the sampling distribution, that is, its mean (if the estimator is unbiased).
-The sampling distribution, then, is centered around the population value specified in the null hypothesis.
-This sampling distribution tells us the probabilities of all possible sample outcomes if the null hypothesis is true.
-It allows us to identify the most unlikely samples.
+For such continuous variables, we can estimate a sampling distribution centered around the hypothesized population value using a theoretical approach (Section 2.3).
+Remember (Section 1.2.4) that the population value is the expected value (the mean) of the sampling distribution if the estimator is unbiased.
+The sampling distribution contains the probabilities of all possible sample outcomes if the null hypothesis is true.
+It allows us to identify the kinds of samples we are most unlikely to draw randomly from a population in which the null hypothesis is in fact true.
 In Step 2 in Figure 4.6, we set the alpha level to .05.
-This means that we cut off 2.5% of the area in each tail of the sampling distribution.
-The critical values are the values that separate the 2.5% of the area in each tail from the 95% of the area in the middle.
-If we assume the population parameter to be 5.5, rejecting the null hypothesis would again be a wrong decision.
-Thus setting the boundary by using an alpha level of .05, would yield a wrong decision in 5% of the samples we take.
-Just like the discrete candy color case, we decide to reject \(H_0\) on the outside of the critical value and not reject \(H_0\) on the inside of the critical value.
-In Step 4 in Figure 4.6, we add the result of a sample.
+A statistical test set up in this way would reject H0 if we draw a sample with a sample statistic that falls into the 2.5% of the area in each tail of the sampling distribution, the 5% of samples that are most different from the hypothesized population parameter.
+The critical values are the boundary values: values at or beyond them lie in the 2.5% tail areas, while values between them lie in the middle 95%.
+To recap, assuming that H0 is true (average media literacy in the population is 5.5), it would be wrong to reject \(H_0\) after observing a sample with average media literacy as or more extreme than the critical values.
+The chance of making such a type 1 error would be 5%.
+In Step 4 in Figure 4.6, we add data from a random sample and observe whether or not the sample mean lies in the rejection region defined by our test.
 You can redraw multiple samples by clicking the button in the app.

 Note that the reasoning for the discrete case and the continuous case is the same.
 The only difference is that for the continuous case we can set the alpha level exactly to .05.